yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

 ## Results for Double Deep Q Network
 ---

-Using all the code above we train a Double Deep Q Networks(if we remove the target network then our above code would be called a Deep Q Network) bwhose full code can be found
+Combining all the code above we construct a Double Deep Q Networks(the target network is our "second" network) , after training for about 1,000,000 frames, we get an average score of around
-TODO, after training for about 1,000,000 frames, we get an average score of around 260 on the game of space invaders.
+260 on the game of space invaders(full code can be found [here](https://github.com/yilundu/DQN-DDQN-on-Space-Invaders)).
 Below is a video of the Double Deep Q Network playing.

 ![Picture space invaders]({{site.url}}/images/output.gif){:.img-responsive .center}